 "It's a true getaway from everything," says Sarah Stocking, Lonely Planet's California and Mexico destination editor.
 "Commune with the wild, and spoil yourself a little in the process."

 Sleep: Glen Oaks Big Sur.
-This hotel has been around since the '50s and offers a rustic-modern experience close to nature of Big Sur.
+This hotel has been around since the '50s and offers a rustic-modern experience close to the nature of Big Sur.

 Eat: Sierra Mar.
 Dine with a view of the ocean at this gorgeous cliffside restaurant.